-- 1 From the Contacts list, press 9.
+- 1 From the Contacts list, press .

 - 2 Select Filter.

-- 3 With Show All highlighted, press ◆ under Select.
+- 3 Set this option to Show All.

 Creating Entries

 A number or address and a Contacts type are required for all Contacts entries.
 Other information is optional.
 You may enter the information in any order by scrolling through the entry details.